Last Updated on

 How Long is the Lifespan of a Boerboel?

 This is a hearty breed, gleaned from decades spent outdoors in harsh African climates.
-The life expectancy of a Boerboel is 10 to 12 years.
+As mentioned in the first paragraph the life expectancy of a Boerboel is 10 to 12 years.

 There are some health issues common among these dogs.